leo-arch/clifm/README.md

 ## Compiling and Running CliFM:

-1. Use the `gcc` to compile the program.
+1. Use `gcc` to compile the program.
 Don't forget to add the readline and cap libraries:

        $ gcc -g -O2 -mtune=native -lcap -lreadline -o clifm clifm.c